yymao/phys7730/index.md

-This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by [Yao-Yuan Mao](https://yymao.github.io/) at the University of Utah, starting from Spring 2024.
+This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by [Yao-Yuan Mao](https://yymao.github.io/) at the University of Utah, starting Spring 2024.

-:::{note}
+:::{warning}
+This course will be offered again in Spring 2025, but the current contents on this website are for the Spring 2024 course.
+The Spring 2025 course will have similar but updated contents.

-This course is scheduled to be offered again in **Spring 2025**.
+This course is *not* scheduled to be offered in Spring 2026.
 :::

 ## Course Description